Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. Message Box with Check Box type Menu with the use of Office Assistant

-A sample image of the Program Run is given below:
+A sample screenshot of the program in action is shown below:

 We need a small Table with the Office Assistant's File names in a List Box as shown on the left side of the Form above.